A collection of my tiny but useful Emacs Lisp code.

 For point-to-string operation (kill/delete) I recommend to use zop-to-char

-Most of the time I use this as part of emacs macro to snake-case all attribute response from an API.
+Most of the time I use this as part of emacs macro to snake-case all attribute responses from an API.

 (defun to-snake-case (start end) "Change selected text to snake case format" (interactive "r") (if (use-region-p) (let ((camel-case-str (buffer-substring start end))) (delete-region start end) (insert (s-snake-case camel-case-str))) (message "No region selected")))

-I use this function to remind me to switch off the water, check my cookings, other things while I work.
+I use this function to remind me to switch off the water, check my cooking, other things while I work.

 This function uses

 light.
-You replace it with your favourite app.
+You replace it with your favorite app.